William Wilkinson (architect): Family

-Wilkinson's father was a builder in Witney in Oxfordshire.
-William's elder brother George Wilkinson (1814–1890) was also an architect, as were William's nephews C.C.
+Wilkinson was born into a family connected with the building trades.
+His father worked as a builder in Witney, in Oxfordshire.

+Architecture featured prominently among his close relatives.
+His elder brother, George Wilkinson (1814–1890), practised as an architect.
+Two of his nephews also entered the profession: C.C.
 Rolfe (died 1907) and H.W.
 Moore (1850–1915).

 Career

 Most of Wilkinson's buildings are in Oxfordshire.
 His major works include the Randolph Hotel in Oxford, completed in 1864.
 He was in partnership with his nephew H.W.
 Moore from 1881.
 In his long career Wilkinson had a number of pupils, including H.J.
 Tollit (1835–1904).

 Works

 Churches

 In 1841, at the age of only 22, Wilkinson designed a new Church of England parish church, Holy Trinity at Lew, Oxfordshire.
 His other work on churches included: